OpenLake/Student_Database_COSA/README.md

 <h1 align="center">📚 Welcome to the CoSA Student Database👋</h1>

 <p align="center">
-  A comprehensive platform for managing student data and streamlining academic processes at IIT Bhilai.
-This project provides efficient storage, retrieval, and management of student information, making administrative tasks simpler and more effective.
+A comprehensive platform for managing student data within CoSA, including details about students' club memberships, positions of responsibility (PORs), and much more.
+This project offers efficient storage, retrieval, and management of student-related information, streamlining administrative tasks and enhancing overall efficiency.

 </p>

 <p align="center">